angoca/db2unit/README.txt

    * `03-Headers.sql` -- Definition of all public routines.
    * `04-Body.sql` -- Core of the unit framework.
    * `05-Asserts.sql` -- Set of assert procedures to perform tests.
-   * `06-AssertNoMessage.sql` -- Set of assert procedures to perform tests,
+   * `06-AssertNoMessage.sql` -- Set of assert procedures to perform tests without passing messages to the test.
    * `07-Version.sql` -- Version of the framework.
-       without passing messages to the test.
    * `98-Clean.sql` -- Removes all db2unit objects.
 Used when uninstalling.
    * `99-CleanAdmin.sql` -- Removes admin objects.
 Used when uninstalling.